makersacademy/chitter-challenge/README.md

 Credits
 -------
 I referred to the [code review rubric](https://github.com/makersacademy/chitter-challenge/blob/master/docs/review.md) for this challenge during my build.
-I discussed Spearation of Concerns with a non-Rubyist Dev [@allymparker](https://github.com/allymparker) in realtion to the [user stories](https://github.com/BecaLParker/chitter-challenge#features).
+I discussed Spearation of Concerns with a non-Rubyist Dev [@allymparker](https://github.com/allymparker) in relation to the [user stories](https://github.com/BecaLParker/chitter-challenge#features).

 Technologies used
 -----------------